Music Reading for Guitarists: Key Signatures

 - This note is also F# because the key signature affects all F notes no matter on which line or space of the staff they appear.

-- This note is F natural because the natural sign over-rides the key signature for that space on the staff for the duration of the bar or measure.
+- This note is F natural because the natural sign over-rides the key signature for that space on the staff for the remaining duration of the bar or measure or until cancelled by another accidental.

 - This note is F natural because the previous natural sign is still in effect for that space on the staff until the end of the bar.